zmailserver/zmailserver/ZmailWebClient/WebRoot/help/en_US/admin/txt/readme_source.txt

     (b) developer install that is amenable to incremental builds

-At this time, inside Zimbra, we build on RedHat Enterprise Linux 4 and Fedora Core 3.
+At this time, inside Zmail, we build on RedHat Enterprise Linux 4 and Fedora Core 3.
 If you want to build on other distributions, please be aware that our build does use pre-compiled (by us) versions postfix, openldap, etc. - on other distributions, you might run into shared